ZoyaRasheed/transportation/doc/implementation-plan.md

-# Transportation & Loading Department Coordination App - Technical Documentation
+# Transportation & Loading Coordination System - System Architecture

-## Overview
+## System Overview

-This document provides comprehensive technical documentation for building the Transportation & Loading Department Coordination App.
-The application will bridge communication between Loading and Transportation departments, replacing radio-based communication with a modern, real-time digital system.
+The Transportation & Loading Coordination System is a production-ready digital platform that has successfully replaced radio-based communication with a comprehensive real-time coordination system.
+This document outlines the technical architecture and implementation details of the completed system.

 ## Technology Stack Selection